carbon-design-system/carbon-components-vue/packages/core/src/components/cv-date-picker/cv-date-picker-notes.md

 - dateLabel: optional label for the date input (first in range)
 - dateEndLabel: optional for the end range date input (first in range)
 - kind: 'short', 'simple', 'single', 'range' as per carbon components core only single and range have a date picker
-- flatpickrOptions: Options to confiure flatpickr, see flatpickr for full details.
+- calOptions: Options to confiure flatpickr, see flatpickr for full details.

   - e.g. { dateFormat: 'd/m/Y', defaultDate: '01/01/2019' }
   - NOTE: passing event handlers onChange and onValueUpdate are swallowed internally.
 Both produce an onChange.